School Life

 This is a one-week session.
 A hearty lunch provided by Sage Dining Services is an add-on option for this camp.

-Weeks 1, 2, 3, 4, 5 (ages 6-14)
+Weeks 1, 2, 3, 4, 5, and 6 (ages 6-14)

 About the Coaches

-Coach Gaberino has taught at Walker Middle Magnet for 12 years and currently completed her 32nd year of teaching in Hillsborough County.
+Coach Denise Gaberino has taught at Walker Middle Magnet for 12 years and currently completed her 32nd year of teaching in Hillsborough County.
 She has always had a love of sports, both playing and coaching.
 Coach Gaberino joined Berkeley as a rock climbing instructor in 2017 and loves interacting with the campers and helping them conquer the challenges of each wall.

-Adam Stoll is entering his sixth year working with the Berkeley Summer Sports Program.
+Coach Adam Stoll is entering his sixth year working with the Berkeley Summer Sports Program.
 He is a graduate of Saint Joseph's University in Philadelphia where he rowed as a division 1 athlete and was captain of the team.
 He graduated with a bachelors in International Relations.
 After college he spent 8 years as the Head Coach for rowing at Berkeley.
 Adam is in his eighth year as a math teacher at Walker Middle Magnet School.

-Tara Martz joined Berkeley in 2012 as a Lower Division Physical Education teacher.
+Coach Tara Martz joined Berkeley in 2012 as a Lower Division Physical Education teacher.
 She helped coach the JV and Varsity girls’ basketball teams, the Varsity girl’s lacrosse team, and she has been involved with the middle school girls’ basketball team and track team.
 She has had a passion for sports since she was a young kid.
 Coach Martz grew up in Marietta, GA where she played high school basketball and softball.
 She went on to play Division 1 collegiate basketball at Furman University.
 As a player, she was a four-year starter at point guard and helped lead her team to the Southern Conference Championship earning them a trip to the NCAA tournament.
 In addition to coaching responsibilities, Coach Martz continues to teach Physical Education to grades 1-5 at Berkeley.

 • Berkeley Aquatics Swim Lessons with Coach Jonathan Jordan